mehulagg/gitlab/doc/user/discussions/index.md

 This feature exists only for issues, merge requests, and epics.
 Commits, snippets, and merge request diff threads are not supported yet.

+## Add a suggested change with or instead of a comment

+To make code suggestions that others can accept into the MR with the click of a button, [read about the suggestions control in the comment editor](https://docs.gitlab.com/ee/user/project/merge_requests/reviews/suggestions.html).

 ## Assign an issue to the commenting user

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/191455) in GitLab 13.1.